bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

 This creates a directory named intersectionDirectory that contains all variants that pass in at-least one vcf.
 It's at this point where you can choose which variants to include.

 ```
-cd intersectionDirectory/
+cd ~/workspace/Module4_somaticvariants/intersectionDirectory/
 ```

-- All variants -- The union will represent the most variants but has the higher false positives count
+- All variants -- The union includes all variants and has a low false negative count but a high false positives count
-- Common variants -- The intersection will represerent the least variants but has a lower false positive
+- Common variants -- The intersection is the subset of high confidence varianta with fewer false positive and potentially more false negatives.

 In this directory we see the 0000.vcf and 0001.vcf.
 These corresponds to the mutect2 vcf and the varscan2 vcf, respectively. (confirmed in the README.txt)